 - Boxes or polymailers to ship items.
 You can get free USPS supplies like boxes and envelopes delivered to your door if you order from the USPS website.
 I use a combination of free USPS supplies and polymailers.

 - Tape for shipping labels.
-You can order this from USPS or purchase from a store like Walmart or Target.
-I use Duck HD Clear Heavy Duty Packing Tape, purchased in bulk from Amazon.
+You can order this from USPS or purchase it from a store like Walmart or Target.
+I use Duck HD Clear Heavy Duty Packing Tape & a Tape Gun, purchased in bulk from Amazon.

 How Do I Get Started Selling on Poshmark?